TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/TyposcriptConfiguration/Index.rst

 config.metaCharset
 """"""""""""""""""

-(line 9) Setting the output charset of the page to “iso-8859-1”.
-Means that content internally rendered in utf-8 (due to “forceCharset” setting) is converted to “iso-8859-1” before output:
+(line 9) Setting the output charset of the page to "iso-8859-1".
+Means that content internally rendered in utf-8 (due to "forceCharset" setting) is converted to "iso-8859-1" before output:

 |img-23|